eanguianopita/home/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I completed my PhD at the University of Guadalajara in September 2022.
+I am a Ph.D.
+Candidate in Economic Studies from Universidad de Guadalajara (Mexico).
+I am currently on the job market 2022-2023.
 My dissertation entitled Essays on North American Economic Integration analyses the trade and financial relationships between Canada, the U.S., and Mexico.

-My research interests are mainly in International Macroeconomics, Development Economics, and Regional Economics.
-My secondary fields are Business Cycles Analysis, Applied Econometrics, and Energy Economics.
+My fields of interest are: International Macroeconomics, Development Economics, and Applied Economics.

 The publication versions of my manuscripts are below.
 You can reach me at email adress je.ptt(at)hotmail(dot)com.